 – CV of persons, applicants where previous experience script- and film work are accented

-– Photographs, DVD, pilot or other reference material
+– Photographs, link, pilot or other reference material

 Pitching during MAFF Market Forum

-The committee will for these individual one-to-one meetings and presentations by the selected projects choose one project that will recieve SEK 50,000 (approx € 6,000) in development funding.
+The committee will for these individual one-to-one meetings and presentations by the selected projects choose one project that will receive SEK 50,000 (approx € 6,000) in development funding.

 Rules & Conditions